National Archives to White House: Save all Trump tweets

 - Belfair homeowner arrested after intruder fatally shot while taking shower

-Sens.
-Claire McCaskill of Missouri and Tom Carper of Delaware raised the issue following a spate of instances in which Trump had deleted or corrected tweets.
+McCaskill and Carper raised the issue of Trump’s tweets in early March following a spate of instances in which the president had deleted or altered earlier tweets.
+The two senators had previously raised concerns about Trump’s tweets in a letter to White House counsel Don McGahn.

+The two senators also pressed the archives for information about reports that some White House staffers had been ordered to avoid emails or use smartphone apps that do not preserve emails because of Trump administration concerns about leaks to the media.

+Ferriero told them he was aware of those press reports but said that White House guidance “to all employees expressly forbids the use of such apps.”
+Ferriero also said he was not aware of government officials who have been instructed to avoid using email as a method of work-related communication.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.